 1854 AD Immaculate Conception of Mary

-1870 AD Infallibility of pope in matters of faith and morals proclaimed by Vatican Council
+1870 AD Infallibility of pope in matters of faith and morals claimed by Vatican Council

-1950 AD Assumption of Virgin Mary (bodily ascension into heaven shortly after her death)
+1950 AD Assumption of Virgin Mary (bodily ascension into heaven after her death)

 1965 AD Mary proclaimed Mother of the Church